juicedata/juicefs/docs/en/introduction/comparison/juicefs_vs_seaweedfs.md

 JuiceFS adopts an architecture that separates data and metadata storage:

 - File data is split and stored in object storage systems such as Amazon S3.
-- Metadata is stored in a user-selected database such as Redis, MySQL, or even a distributed database such as OceanBase.
+- Metadata is stored in a user-selected database such as Redis or MySQL.

 The client connects to the metadata engine for metadata services and writes actual data to object storage, achieving distributed file systems with strong consistency .